 Supply Chain Management

-In 2016, the Global Supplier Sustainability Program was used to increase the sustainability of AWAC's key suppliers.
+Alcoa use their Global Supplier Sustainability Program to assess and help improve sustainability of AWAC's key suppliers that present the biggest sustainability risk to the business.
 These include companies that contribute the most to AWAC's carbon footprint, possess preferred status, are sole sources of supply, are located in emerging or high-risk countries, or provide regulated commodities.

 The program consists of four components: